charmoniumQ/PROBE/docs/benchmark_suite/README.md

 \end{table}
 \footnotetext{LogGC measures the offline running time and size of garbage collected logs; there is no comparison to native would be applicable.}

-Of these, @tbl:prior-benchmarks shows the benchmarks used to evaluate each tool, of which there are quite a few.
+Of these, @Tbl:prior-benchmarks shows the benchmarks used to evaluate each tool, of which there are quite a few.
-First, we eliminated several benchmarks from this set as non-starters for the reasons described in @tbl:excluded-bmarks.
+First, we eliminated several benchmarks from this set as non-starters for the reasons described in @Tbl:excluded-bmarks.
 Then, we prioritized implementing frequently-used benchmarks, easy-to-implement benchmarks, and benchmarks which we believe have value in representing a computational science use-case.

 - **HTTP/FTP servers/clients/traffic.**